ThreatLocker Health Center and Health Report

 • Policies:

-• Policies that are permitting applications.
+• Policies that permit applications.

 • Policies that have not been used.